Eschatologue/CM_wiki/docs/class/barbarian/giant.md

 ---
-title: Path of the Giant
+title: Path of the Giant (Barbarian Subclass)
 status: adapted
 ---